 If you are using invite links to have your learner's sign up to the platform, then you can upload a custom logo to the registration page.
 This will be seen by your learners upon sign up.

 See the guide on how to set up invite links.

 Once it has been uploaded this is what your learners will see upon sign up:

 Splash screens are popup screens that appear to learners:

-Web Version – Once configured by the Admin, the user will not see the splash screen on the first time they logged in.
+Web Version: Once configured, the user will not see the splash screen on the first time they logged in.
 They will start to see the screen from the 2nd time the user logs in and the splash screen will show to the user once every 24 hours.

-App Version - Once configured by the Admin, the splash screen will only show on a cold launch.
+App Version: Once configured, the splash screen will only show on a cold launch.
 A cold launch is when the app is closed so it is not running in the background of a user’s phone.

 See guide for setting up Splash Screens.

 You have the ability to create branded certificates to reward and certify your learners for completing certain courses!